ashmeet13/YoutubeDataService/README.md

 `Worker` is our async background job that every few seconds requests new data from the Youtube API and stores into a MongoDB instance.

 `Server` exposes two APIs to fetch this data.

+- `GET /fetch` - This will return a UniqueID `userid` back that can be used to fetch the data in pages.
+You can set custom `userid` and `pagesize` by setting them in url parameters.

+Example - `/fetch?userid=ashmeet&pagesize=3`

+- `GET /fetch/<userid>/<pagenumber>` - This will return the data for the `userid` for the `pagenumber` with the `pagesize` that was mentioned in `GET /fetch`.
+If no pagesize was mentioned the default is 5

 - `POST /search` - This takes in a JSON body with two components `Title` and `Description` to search the database against.
-Both the parameters cannot be empty.
+Both the parameters cannot be empty at the same time.
+Search scans through the database to find documents with similar `Title` and `Description` and returns a list of the videos found.
 This endpoint uses MongoDB text indexes to perform text searches over the documents.

 ```json
 {